 He said those that didn’t take that route took a lot longer to open their markets.
-But New Jersey has a small medical program with a few operators and patients compared to others that were more developed.
+But New Jersey has a small medical program.
+There are few operators and patients compared to others that were more developed.
 Illinois was similar.
 They had 19 medical cultivators and 60 cannabis stores, and 80,000 patients when they went adult-use.
 That led to high pricing and purchase limits to reserve flower for patients.

-He noted that sales revenue can help businesses scale and expand their services once the adult-use market opens.
+He noted that sales revenue could help businesses scale and expand their services once the adult-use market opens.
 Krane noted that adult-use programs improve in terms of prices and quality over time.

 “Most businesses don’t have the capital to build that infrastructure right away,” he said.
-Krane explained most need cashflow to scale because they cannot obtain bank nor government loans easily.
+Krane explained most need cash flow to scale because they cannot obtain bank or government loans easily.